James Mills (author): Life and career

 The 1975 film version of Report to the Commissioner, featuring Richard Gere in his screen debut with a minor supporting role, was made after "the movie rights were snapped up by a motion picture industry starved for clever suspense stories."

-On July 17, 1986, after the publication of The Underground Empire, Mills was invited to speak at a hearing of the United States House Committee on Foreign Affairs investigating the torture murder of DEA agent Kiki Camarena.
+On July 17, 1986, after the publication of The Underground Empire, Mills was invited to speak at a hearing of the United States House Committee on Foreign Affairs investigating the torture murder of Drug Enforcement Administration (DEA) agent Kiki Camarena.

 On October 2, 1986, the Los Angeles Times published a 5,000-word investigation into The Underground Empire by David Cay Johnston, naming more than 40 sources, subjects, and witnesses who asserted that Mills had fabricated significant claims and misstated many facts.
 In a sidebar article on journalistic ethics, Mills acknowledged to the newspaper that he never verified many facts.
-Later a criminal appeals lawyer who Mills accused of being involved in drug trafficking, Barry Tarlow, sued Mills and his publisher.
+Later, a criminal appeals lawyer who Mills accused of being involved in drug trafficking, Barry Tarlow, sued Mills and his publisher.
 While the amount paid to settle the case was sealed, Tarlow said in 1992 that he would use part of the settlement money to buy a beachfront Malibu home.

+Mills died in Saint-Laurent-du-Var, France on December 4, 2011, at the age of 79.